Anushka-0422/100-days-of-code/README.md

 🔹 Looping through array of objects & Object of Objects 🔹 Exploring the Math object
 🔹 Generating random integers using Math.random()

+🚀 Day 37 #100DaysOfCode🚀
+Today I stepped into the powerful world of JavaScript Functions .Here’s what I explored:

+🔹 Function arguments & return values
+🔹 Understanding scope (function,block,lexical)
+🔹 Introduction to higher-order functions
+🔹 Realized how JavaScript treats functions as first-class citizens

+Functions are not just reusable blocks—they’re tools for writing cleaner and more modular code. 🔁💡